Quantum information theory and Fourier multipliers on quantum groups: The principle of transference in noncommutative analysis

-The first equality is equally proved in \cite[Corollary 4.2]{JuP1} with $d=1$ but only for irreducible \textit{representations}.
-Indeed, the first assumption of \cite[Definition 4.1]{JuP1} is satisfied for any irreducible representation by \cite[Lemma 27.16]{HeR2}.
+The first equality is equally proved in \cite[Corollary 4.2 p.~385]{JuP15} (it is the case $d=1$) but only for irreducible \textit{representations}.
+Indeed, the first assumption of \cite[Definition 4.1 p.~383]{JuP15} is satisfied for any irreducible representation by \cite[Lemma 27.16]{HeR70}.
 The problem with this formula is the computation of the entropy $\H_{\min}(T)$.
-Our result gives an upper bound for the quantum channel $T_{f,\alpha}$ defined in \eqref{channel-commutatif}.
-Indeed, we have